Bet On Cheltenham: The Best Races To Follow At The 2025 Festival

 Tuesday – Supreme Novices’ Hurdle

-The famous “Cheltenham roar” accompanies the Supreme Novices’ Hurdle which is the opening race of the Festival.
+The famous “Cheltenham roar” accompanies the Supreme Novices’ Hurdle, the opening race of the Festival.

-It’s great to get involved in the action, with the betting market wide open and there are usually a few question marks about every runner, including the horses that feature near the top of the market.
+It’s great to get involved in the action with betting sites, and there are usually a few question marks about every runner, including the horses that feature near the top of the market.

 It’s not uncommon to see horse racing betting sites offering lots of extra places, which is great if you’re planning to have an each-way wager on a race which is run over a distance of two miles and half a furlong.